 The funds we offer contain different asset types and the variance in those asset types influences the amount of risk the fund has.
 For example a fund with greater proportion of its investment in company shares compared to cash or company bonds will have a higher level of risk than the other way around.

 Below we explain the different factors you need to consider to evaluate how much risk you are willing to take and how to evaluate the risk of each fund.
 We also explain the assets used and how to find the proportion of those in each fund.

-Investing is best when you think long term.
+Investing is best when you think long-term for five years or more.
 It means your investments may be able to recover any short-term losses, as well as benefit from compound returns essentially returns on any investment returns you make.

 Multi-asset funds essentially blend different types of investments together.
 This is so you’re not putting all your eggs in one basket and can benefit from the performance of different asset classes at once.
 Spreading your money across a variety of investments is known as diversification and is one way of managing risk.

 The main investment asset types are:

 Usually, cash is considered the lowest-risk asset type as it provides modest and relatively stable return

 Shares are essentially parts or a stake in a company.
 Funds can invest in individual company shares or they can track an index of companies, such as the FTSE 100 (the UK’s largest companies publicly listed on the stock market).
 With an index tracker you don't just invest in one company, you invest in all the companies that make up the index.
 This means you have broad exposure to all the companies that make up the index.
 Company shares are also known as Equities.